Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 Imagine you’re on a train or a bus a few years from now.
 And close to you are some people chatting in Ukrainian or Finnish.
 You can’t help but join the conversation.

-And who knows, you might be on your way to learning from your fellow speakers something informative or rewarding.
-It is while allowing you to reminisce on your time in Ukraine or Finland.
+And who knows, you might be on your way to learning something informative or rewarding from your fellow speakers.
+It might also allow you to reminisce about your time in Ukraine or Finland.

-But that is just one part of the reason you may want to consider learning a less familiar language.
+But that is just one part of why you may want to consider learning a less familiar language.

 There is a lot more to it.